AndreaOlivieri/ctv_rn_demo/README.md

 - 3.1 move the ```App.tsx``` in the ```src``` directory
 - 3.1 create the folder ```src``` and the ```Homepage.tsx```
 - 3.2 clear the ```App.tsx``` and link the ```Homepage.tsx```

+# 4 - Add Sections placeholder and develop Menu component
+- 4.1 Create the ```Sections.tsx``` and ```Menu.tsx``` components
+- 4.2 Introduce to horizontalScale and verticalScale utils to solve pixel ratio problem
+- 4.3 create the MenuItem.tsx component and add the code for rendering the menu